 The western end of the Great Ocean Road threads through an area known as the Shipwreck Coast...with good reason.
 More than 600 vessels have come a cropper along this coastline, and if you take the 350 steps down onto Wreck Beach you'll find the rusting anchors of the Marie Gabrielle and the Fiji embedded among rock pools.
 If you want to stretch the legs a little more, this is a good spot for it, with Wreck Beach part of the 100-kilometre-long Great Ocean Walk.
 Turn east and walk to Gable Lookout and you'll soon be standing atop some of the highest sea cliffs in mainland Australia.
 And you can see forever!

 The Great Ocean Road's headline act is this ellipsis of ever-crumbling limestone sea stacks just outside the town of Peterborough.
-Count the stacks and you'll quickly discover the error in the name - there are only seven of them (calling them the Seven Dwarves would probably have ruined the moment for everyone) - but don't let the facts get in the way of such sublime scenery.
+Count the stacks and you'll quickly discover the error in the name - there are only eight of them (calling them the Eight Crumbling Stacks would probably have ruined the moment for everyone) - but don't let the facts get in the way of such sublime scenery.
 A boardwalk connects a series of viewing platforms atop the cliffs, providing views of the wild Southern Ocean as it wraps itself around the stacks.

 Rare is the opportunity to stand on the coast and watch a bay full of whales, but that chance comes every year at Logans Beach in Warrnambool.
 Here, between June and September, southern right whales return from sub-Antarctic waters to calve in the coastal waters.
 Sighting them is simplicity itself with a long wooden viewing platform built into the dunes behind the beach.
 Mothers and calves can often be seen within 100 metres of shore.